shailendrabhandari/IntLevPy/README.md

 ## Overview
-This project simulates and analyzes intermittent Levy flight behaviors in 2D.
+This project simulates and analyzes intermittent processes and Levy flight behaviors in 2D.
 It incorporates custom functions for generating synthetic data, performing curve fitting, and analyzing data patterns.
 The script integrates data generation, statistical modeling, and visualization functionalities.

 ## Installation